Archita083/laundry_management_system/README.md

 ## Solution Design :
 The laundry management system using the MVC architechture:
-- M(model): Model is mainly the database where we store the data of this managemnet system using mysql.
+- M(model): Model is mainly the MySQL database where we store the data in two table (user and request) of this managemnet system using mysql.
 - V(view): View is mainly focus the frontend part of the management system using handelbars(hbs), css, javascript.
-- C(controller): Controller is mainly focus the backend part of the management system using node.js.
+- C(controller): Controller is mainly focus the backend part of the management system using node.js's App.js file.
+Here we design the below pages:
+- home page.
-Here we design the home page , resister page , login page, user dashboard, employee dashboard, new request page, old request page, update status page.
+ resister page , login page, user dashboard, employee dashboard, new request page, old request page, update status page.

 ## Technology involved:
 - Handelbars